You thought you were going to have to tell me to turn the bars off.

 Well, thank you very much.

-It's honor, and I pre appreciate that.
+It's an honor, and I appreciate that.

-Say, I wanted to say that I think the reason that Mitt Romney and Barack Obama are becoming such front runners is because they're positive.
+Say, I wanted to say that I think the reason that Mitt Romney and Barack Obama are becoming such frontrunners is because they're positive.

-I think they're pleasantly genuinely positive.
+I think they're pleasantly, genuinely positive.

-I think positive sells, I think positive wins.
+I think positive wins.

-Well, you know, you're right in in a lot of cases, uh, the power of positive thinking books make millions for the author.
+In a lot of cases, the power positive thinking books make millions for the author.

 Quick, who was the author?

-Um Dr. Norman Vincent Peel.
+Dr. Norman Vincent Peel.

-Vincent Peel.
+Norman Vincent Peel.

-Norman Vincent Peel, right.
+Norman Vincent Peale, right?

-Um, but you know, in politics, it's somewhat odd.
+But, you know, in politics, it's somewhat odd.

-I think I think optimism always is is is uh uh infectious, it is inspiring, but there are a lot of people who don't want to deal with optimism because they'll have to work hard to achieve it.
+But there are a lot of people who don't want to deal with optimism because they'll have to work hard to achieve it.

-Pessimism's easy to sit around and mope.
+You have to sit around and mope.

 And the Clintons are excellent at that.

-Uh feel your pay.
+I feel your pain.

-Uh a lot of people love blaming other people for their own misery.
+A lot of people love blaming other people for their own misery.

-And in politics, it's one of the things that's frustrated me is that uh being pessimistic and doom and gloom uh seems to uh were I hope you're right.
+And in politics, it's one of the things that's frustrated me is that being pessimistic and doom and gloom seems to work.

 I hope you're right in that sense.